Please note: at this time, we are working remotely and are only occasionally in the office location.

 As Communications Director, Sabra's goal is to raise awareness of Preservation Pennsylvania's mission, success stories, and resources available to help people meet local preservation challenges.
 In addition to writing newsletters, monthly e-news and the like, Sabra also manages the website and social media channels (join us on Facebook, Instagram and Twitter) as well as using her preservation expertise to assist with program planning and technical assistance inquiries.

 Sabra's career path has zigged (from NYC publishing house) and zagged (to pr and corporate communications), before leading to the University of Pennsylvania School of Design and a Masters in Historic Preservation.
 Since then, Sabra has worked in preservation at the local, state and federal levels, working as as Advocacy Associate at the Preservation Alliance for Greater Philadelphia and as an Architectural Historian at the National Park Service's Northeast Regional Office.
 She's organized charettes for National Historic Landmarks (such as the Abel & Mary Nicholson House and the ex-USS Olympia), managed the NHL photo contest, preservation project grants, lighthouse deed covenants, helped edit Revealing Women's History: Best Practices for Historic Sites and wrote "Philadelphia's Carnegie Libraries" published in CRM: The Journal of Heritage Stewardship.

-While she's fascinated by architecture and history and how the public engages with both, she also embraces the new, honing her skills with groups focused on audience engagement, social media, content strategy and web development.
+While she's fascinated by architecture and history and how the public engages with both, she also embraces the new, honing her skills with classes and groups focused on audience engagement, social media, content strategy and web development.